Playboy Poppy wins Male Hip Hop Artist of the Year - NewsBreak

 “Most Valuable” also rose to No. 22 on the Top 100 Apple Music on its release date.

-“Most Valuable Playa” is the performer’s fifth album.
+“Most Valuable Playa” is the fifth album by Playboy Poppy, whose real name is Jertaves Jenkins.
 It includes six songs and features three videos.

 The track listing includes the songs, “Most Valuable Playa,” “Seize the Moment,” “Dark Side,” “Go,” “Still Outside” and “Hood Story.”